manojis41/BCA/First Semister/Computer programming in C/lab1.md

 ---

 ## Week 1: Lab Report (8 per day)
+Content sourced from [Nishan Lamichhane](https://kcc.edu.np/team/nishan-lamichhane/), Lecturer at the Department of Science and Technology, KCC.
 1. To print area and perimeter of a rectangle.
 2. To print simple interest and amount.
 3. To print the volume of a room and its total surface area.